SamG101-Developer/SPP-Primer-2/Writerside/topics/11-2-Ownership-Tracking.md

 object, the same as in Rust.

 The initialization state of a variable is tracked at the symbol level, and during semantic analysis, any violations of the ownership tracking rules will result in a compile time error.
+[Move-default semantics](#moving-vs-copying) are used, meaning that a value is moved when assigned to a variable, passed as a function argument, or returned from a function.

 **Example**

 : In the following example, the variable `x` is declared as initialized with the value `"hello"`.
 The value inside `x` is then moved into the variable `y` on declaration.
-The variable `x` is now non-initialized, and cannot be used until it is re-assigned a value (would need to be declared as `mut`).
+The variable `x` is now non-initialized, and cannot be used until it is re-assigned a value (requiring it to be declared as `mut`).

 :
 ```